-The Group holds investment in equity shares of Swicorp, Saudi Arabia and Joussor Holding Company and classify these under Available for Sale investments.
-The Group has carried out an internal study to estimate the reliable Fair Values of these unquoted investments at December 31, 2016 using multiple valuation techniques.
-The study captures the deteriorating financial performance of the companies and also refers to the range of acceptable fair valuation techniques such as Price Earnings Multiples, Price to Book value and Price to Tangible Book Value.
-The decline in the recent fair value has been considered significant and therefore impairment losses amounting to SR 48 million and SR 135.9 million has been recognized on Swicorp, Saudi Arabia and Joussor Holding Company, respectively.
+The Group holds investments in equity of Swicorp, Saudi Arabia and Joussor Holding Company and classifies these under Available for Sale investments.
+The Group had carried out an internal study to estimate the reliable Fair Values of these unquoted investments at December 31, 2016 using multiple valuation techniques.
+The study captures the deteriorating financial performance of the companies and also to the range of acceptable fair valuation techniques such as Price Earnings Multiples, Price to Book value and Price to Tangible Book Value.
+The decline in the fair value was considered significant and accordingly, impairment losses amounting to SR 48 million and SR 135.9 million have been recognized on Swicorp, Saudi Arabia and Joussor Holding Company, respectively in the results for the year ended December 31, 2016.